cloudera/terraform-provider-cdp/NOTES.md

 .
 Deleting ID broker mappings requires a CRN while the rest of the ID broker mapping calls take the name or CRN.
 .
 We should revisit the CRN format, and general CRN guidance, for the environment, datalake, etc.
 .
 The modeling of the ID broker mappings, and the interaction with the datalake should be reviewed.
 .
 Do we need debug logging of our calls in TF_LOG like AWS has?
-Do we ahve that?
+Do we have that?
+.
+Do we want to add additional provider arguments from the AWS list that would make sense for us?
+.
+Enis's point on data source in addition to resource.